micksatana/pz-mod-michonnes-katana/README.md

 This mod preserves the Base Katana stats.
 The changes above are only applied to Michonne's Katana.

-How to Forge Katana magazine has the same spawning rate and places as the How to Use Generator magazine.
+How to Forge Katana magazines spawn at Bookstore, Classroom, Crate, Engineer Tools, Library, Living Room, Post Office, Shelf, Tool Store.
+Bookstore, Tool Store and Engineer Tools have the highest chance.

 Michonne's Katana has the same spawning rate as normal Katana.